 The site has moved to a new server, and there are now some issues to fix.
-For example, it looks like you can't post comments.
-I will look into that in the morning.
+Please report anything needing fixing with a comment to the homepage.

 Here is another in the series of spinoffs from Anglis Qi of which Isis and Cam were the first.
 It is a different-moving-usual-equipment variant, even inheriting the FIDE need to improvise promotion.
 Three types of FIDE piece are unchanged and the rest replaced by other pieces in equal numbers.
 They are arranged to reflect the manner in which the Wey, and the railway running parallel to it, divide Guildford into two lobes, with the commercial centre to the east and the university and cathedral - both modern as reflected in the lack of a King - to the west.

 |The PAWN moves one step toward the River, diagonally if capturing otherwise orthogonally.